haliyan/fars.functions/README.md

 *Note: for some state numbers, the* `fars_map_state` *function will not work, for various reasons.
 A quick summary table of these is included below.
-For more details plus a full table of all 56 state numbers and corresponding state names, please see the package vignette.*
+For more details plus a full table of all 56 state numbers and corresponding state names, please see the package vignette.
+You can instruct R to build the vignette when installing from GitHub by specifying* `build_vignettes=TRUE` *when installing with* `install.github()`.

 | Numbers | Reasons                 |
 |--------:|:------------------------|